interviewcrew/hub/prompt_plan.md

    - Fields:
      - Based on format selection, show either a "structured data" input (e.g., textarea) or a "Drive Doc URL" input.
      - "Outcome" (Select: 'Strong Hire', 'Hire', 'Fail', 'Hold').
-     - A field for `evaluatorId` (for MVP, could be a hidden input or simple text input; in future, it would come from interviewer auth).
+     - A field for `evaluatorId` (for MVP, could be a hidden input or simple text input; in future, it would come from interviewer auth using WorkOS organizations or role-based access).
    - "Submit Evaluation" button.
 2. Create a Next.js API route `POST /api/evaluations`.
    - Request body should match the `createEvaluationSchema` (e.g., `interviewId`, `evaluatorId`, `outcome`, etc.).